SobczakL/rora/README.md

 # RORA

-Rora is an all-in-one transit app, that allows users access to on-time transit scheduling, community engagement, and payment processing (TBD).
+Rora is an all-in-one transit app, which allows users access to on-time transit scheduling, community engagement, and payment processing (TBD).

 https://rora.vercel.app/
 ---